The Border Collie x Kelpie -

 Border Collie X Kelpie: A Little Backstory

 At the time, Australia and New Zealand were starting to open up their lands to farmers, and properties spanned hundreds of acres.
-In that context, the sheep and wool industry needed hardworking dogs that could handle thousands of sheep on their own.
+The sheep and wool industry needed hardworking dogs that could handle thousands of sheep on their own.

-The early Border Collie was developed by shepherds in Scotland and then Wales and England, and later imported into Australia to handle cattle.
+The early Border Collie was developed by shepherds in Scotland, Wales and England.
+Later they were imported into Australia to handle cattle.